istudyatuni/kotync/README.md

 ## Compatibility

-- Can work with MySQL database from original server.
+- Can run on top of MySQL database created by the original server.
 See [Installing](/docs/install.md).

 ## Differences